Xilebo/special-pancake/docu.md

 ## File structure of modules/plugins

-Every module/plugin has its own folder, containing only this m/p and everything, that belongs to this m/p.
+Every module/plugin has its own folder, containing the m/p and everything, that belongs to this m/p.
 In the m/p-folder has to be a file named _config.ini_ containing information on how the m/p is to be loaded.

 ### [classes]

-The section __classes__ is a list of files, containing code that is not immediately executed (classes and functions).
+The section __classes__ is a list of files, containing class definitions.
 These files are included first and without a guaranteed order.
+Classes should use a plugin-specific prefix, to prevent conflicts.

+### [functions]

+The section __functions__ is a list of files, containing function definitions.
+These files are included together with the classes and without a guaranteed order.
-If a plugin contains classes, they should use the name of the plugin as a prefix, to prevent conflicts.
+functions should use a plugin-specific prefix, to prevent conflicts.

 ### [execute]